ASendellPrice/IIB-rtd/docs/source/glossary.rst

 .. dropdown:: Acceptability criteria

-   **Definition**
-   Predefined specifications or limits used to determine whether a result, process, or product is considered fit for purpose.
+   **Definition:** Predefined specifications or limits used to determine whether a result, process, or product is considered fit for purpose.
 Must be documented before testing—for example, control values must fall within a certain range, and PCR efficiency must meet specified thresholds.

-   **Example usage**

    .. card::
       :class-card: sd-bg-info sd-text-light sd-shadow-sm sd-rounded-xl